YosefLab/compassR/README.md

     )
 ```

-And now, with a little `ggplot2`, we can reproduce the plot from the paper linked above ...
+And with a little `ggplot2`, we can even reproduce the plot from the paper linked above ...

 ```R
 ggplot(